 6. Do LED Lights Come in Different Colors?

 Yes, LED lights come in all different colors.
 Many interior fixtures are available in bi-color and even tri-color options.
-Many LED strip tape and rope light, as well as LED underwater lights, offer full spectrum color-changing lights.
+Many LED strip tape and rope lights, as well as LED underwater lights, offer full spectrum of color-changing lights.

 7. What Wire Size Should I Use for Installing LED Lights in My Boat?

 The wire size to be used for installing lights is entirely dependent on the power supply and the overall power consumption of the circuit being wired.
-Additionally the American Boat & Yacht Council (ABYC) recommends not using any wire smaller than a 16-guage anywhere on a boat.
+Additionally, the American Boat & Yacht Council (ABYC) recommends not using any wire smaller than a 16-gauge anywhere on a boat.
 To determine the wire size for any circuit, use this ABYC Wire Size Recommendation Chart.